Rent abatement in a commercial lease means that the tenant does NOT have to pay rent for a certain time period during one of the following scenarios:

 Rent Abatement Due to Commercial Space Being Untenantable

 In most commercial leases there is a Casualty clause (like in the example below) that talks about rent abatement in the event the tenant is not able to occupy or access a space because of fire or other casualty.
 It could be a partial rent abatement or full abatement depending on the scope of damage and what portion of the space the tenant has access to.
 Potential scenarios could be fire or flooding, natural disasters such as earthquakes, tornadoes, and hurricanes, or condemnation by the city or government.
+You can also try to negotiate rent abatement in the event of a force majeure such as act of God, shortages of labor, terrorist acts, governmental restrictions, etc.

 Rationale Behind Rent Abatement